 Times have changed and there’s no excuse nor reason to keep your methods and techniques to yourself.
 In Show Your Work, author Jane Bozarth argues for the benefits of sharing how we get work done and demonstrates lots of ways to do it.
 Showing your colleagues how you implement, execute and solve problems is an effective way to record tacit knowledge, improve productivity and promote reflection.
 And imagine how smooth life would be, if everyone leaving an organization left behind a trail of how they accomplished their jobs.
 On a personal note, showing your work gives you credibility and demonstrates your expertise.

 So how do people share their work?
-They record what they do in videos.
-They narrate using Google Glass.
+By recording videos of what they do at work.
 They sketch diagrams and take photos.
-They write out an entire process of what it was like to work with a vendor.
-They keep a journal or diary of how they handled a big project.
-They find and pin examples, like on the author’s Show Your Work Pinterest page.
+Some may write out an entire process of what it was like to work with a vendor.
+Others keep a journal or diary of how they handled a big project.
+Some find and pin examples, like on the author’s Show Your Work Pinterest page.
 They speak into a digital audio recorder.
 Really, the number of ways to share is unlimited.
 I think this book is an important contribution to the field of Learning and Development.

 Revolutionize Learning & Development (L&D): Performance and Innovation Strategy for the Information Age by Clark Quinn